Do you know these sentences, which simply belong to every job description?

 The deeper the insights become, the easier it becomes to understand that it’s not so much a matter of simply »moving«, but of securing all important information.
 It is not enough to tell a tool »Perform the migration« if the data should be available in an usable state for the user.

 »Migrations?
-For that we didn‘t planned budget«
+For that we didn‘t plan a budget«

 Migration is often the unloved stepchild in a project.
 In many companies, it is regarded as a »necessary evil«.
-If budget is planned for it, then it is partly completely below what is realistic.
+If budget is planned for it, then it often is completely below what is realistic.

 So, it happens again and again that I am asked in customer discussions on migrations:»Mrs. Gräff – I have here in my old system 15,000 documents.
 What does the migration cost me?« Unfortunately, the best answer from this is »It depends«. – the standard weapon of a Sales Manager :), but it is exactly the right answer…